areaDetector/areaDetector/INSTALL_GUIDE.md

 External Products Required for Building areaDetector
 ----------------------------------------------------
-areaDetector optionally uses the NETCDF, TIFF, ZLIB, JPEG, SZIP, HDF5, NEXUS, GRAPHICSMAGIC, OPENCV, and EPICSV4 libraries.
+areaDetector optionally uses the NETCDF, TIFF, ZLIB, JPEG, SZIP, HDF5, NEXUS, GRAPHICSMAGIC, OPENCV, and EPICS PVA (formerly V4) libraries.
 These are used for plugins and drivers and are not required.
 The XML2 library is required.

 Prior to areaDetector R2-5 the TIFF, ZLIB, JPEG, SZIP, XML2, HDF5 libraries needed